-This means that, for each value in the response, you need to identify a predefined datatype (i.e. INTEGER, DATETIME, etc.) and build a table that can receive them.
-The Quickbooks API documentation can give you a good sense of what fields will be provided by each endpoint, along with their corresponding datatypes.
+With the XML in hand, you now need to map all those data fields into a schema that can be inserted into your Redshift database.
+This means that, for each value in the response, you need to identify a predefined data type (i.e. INTEGER, DATETIME, etc.) and build a table that can receive them.

 Inserting Quickbooks Data into Redshift

-With a table built, it may seem like the easiest way to add your data (especially if there isn’t much of it), is to build INSERT statements to add data to your Redshift table row-by-row.
+It may seem like the easiest way to add your data is to build tried-and-true INSERT statements that add data to your Redshift table row-by-row.
 If you have any experience with SQL, this will be your gut reaction.
-But beware!
-Redshift isn’t optimized for inserting data one row at a time, and if you have any kind of high-volume data being inserted, you would be much better off loading the data into Amazon S3 and then using the COPY command to load it into Redshift.
+It will work, but isn’t the most efficient way to get the job done.

 Keeping Data Up-To-Date

 The key is to build your script in such a way that it can also identify incremental updates to your data.
-Thankfully, Quickbooks’ API results include fields like ‘time’ that allow you to quickly identify records that are new since your last update (or since the newest record you’ve copied into Redshift).
+Some API’s include fields like ‘time’ that allow you to quickly identify records that are new since your last update (or since the newest record you’ve copied into Redshift).
 You can set your script up as a cron job or continuous loop to keep pulling down new data as it appears.

 Other Data Warehouse Options